The Best Safety Razor For Anyone Who Wants an Old-School Shave

 See more: Best Beard Trimmers

-Pros: We can talk about the lightweight, medium-length handle, but this safety razor has so many distinguishing features that we should zoom toward them.
-First, the razor is strengthen by a steel rod running through its length, adding control that we appreciated.
-But the biggest design detail we loved was its pivoting head, which brings in modern design of multi-blade razors with the affordability of the safety razor.
+Dipping your toes into safety-razor territory?
+This is the blade for you.
+It features the most beginner-friendly features, including a well-balanced handle and a nice balance thanks to its light weight.
+The biggest design detail we love is its pivoting head, which brings in modern design of multi-blade razors with the affordability of the safety razor.
 The end result is a closer shave sooner if you’re new to this heritage style.